 Tag: the laboratory

-This is an excerpt from a 2,580-word article in the January 2, 2018, issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt of a 3,163-word article in the Dec.
+16, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: There was plenty of bad news in 2019 for clinical labs and pathology groups.
 Yet lurking inside this news are clear opportunities –

 CEO SUMMARY: Health Network Laboratories cut costs and shortened lab test turnaround time by converting paper requisitions to digital data.
 It did so by scanning paper requisitions and having a vendor do the required data entry.
 This helped the lab reduce errors in its patient data.
 Using this paper-to-digital system allowed the lab to adopt

 CEO SUMMARY: For pathologists and clinical, molecular, and genetic testing labs, appropriate reuses of lab data can provide a new source of revenue.
 Labs that serve as preferred providers of diagnostic testing data can help health systems, ordering physicians, pharmaceutical companies, and other organizations when they reuse lab test data to support evidence-based care and